Comprehensive Auto Insurance Claims in 2025 (Detailed Overview)

 On top of minimum requirements, many drivers also carry the most common additional coverage types are collision and comprehensive.
 Like comprehensive coverage, collision insurance is optional coverage by state law, but lenders and lessors will require that you have it.

-Is it better to file a comprehensive or collision claim?
-Collision auto insurance will pay the cost of repairing or replacing your vehicle when you are in a car accident.
-Collision coverage applies to multi-vehicle crashes and collisions with objects or property.
+On the other hand, collision coverage applies to multi-vehicle crashes and collisions with objects or property.
 It also covers single-vehicle collisions that might occur if you swerve to avoid an animal and run into a tree or if a pothole causes your car to flip.

 Collision vs. Comprehensive Auto Insurance Rates